| |

 Many of the UNESCO sights are within walking distance of each other, in and close to the city centre.
 A few of the sights are a bit further away and can best be visited by bike, car or public transport.

-For more information about Classical Weimar, how to visit, opening hours and tickets, check their website.
+For more information about Classical Weimar, how to visit, opening hours and tickets, check this website.

 Text and photos provided by Matthias and Kent from Destination the World, a travel blog focusing on independent travels to near and far.
 You can follow them on social media on Instagram and Facebook.